 Q: What does the course cost?

-A: Course Tuition for the entire week is only $495 for umpire school students, and $695 for umpires not attending professional umpire school.
+A: Course Tuition for the entire week is only $525 for Wendelstedt Umpire School and MLB Umpire Prospect Development Camp students, $525 for Active Duty or Retired Military Veterans, and $695 for umpires not attending Wendelstedt Umpire School or the MLB Umpire Prospect Development Camp.
 Your lodging is additional if staying in our host hotel.
-If you factor in the Professional Umpire staff we have assembled, the on field training and live games, amenities, and opportunity for placement into independent professional and summer collegiate baseball leagues, you can’t beat the price at any other camp or clinic in the country.
+If you factor in the Professional Umpire staff we have assembled, the on field training and live games, amenities, and opportunity for placement into MLB Partner Leagues, and summer collegiate baseball leagues, you can’t beat the price at any other camp or clinic in the country.
 We're here to offer opportunities for your development as an umpire.

-A: We will have positions available in the American Association, Northwoods League and the West Coast League for the 2023 season.
+A: We will have positions available in the American Association, Frontier League, Atlantic League, Pioneer League, Northwoods League and West Coast League for the 2024 season.

 Q: What are the chances of getting placed into one of the leagues?

 A: We make no guarantees.
 Attending UPC is a job interview, as positions are based on each umpire's individual ability.
-However, with multiple leagues having positions available, our high placement rates ensure you will have a good chance of getting placed if you can umpire.
+However, with multiple leagues having positions available, our high placement rates ensure you will have a good chance of getting placed if the necessary skills and requirements are met.

 In 2019, 55 umpires attended UPC.
 47 umpires were offered positions.
 In 2020 66 umpires attended UPC.
 49 umpires were offered positions.
 That comes to an over 75% placement rate.
 No other camp or clinic in the country has a placement rate higher than us.
 We are the standard in umpire placement into summer collegiate and independent professional baseball.